lpinzari/bugs-arcade-game/README.md

 ## How to Run and Play the Game

+- **Run**: Click [here](https://lpinzari.github.io/bugs-arcade-game/) to play the LivePeview of the Game hosted on GitHub.
 If you want to run the game *locally* on your computer,you can download the files from this repository or clone them.

 - **Download**: Click the `Clone or download` green button and you'll get the *Project Zip* file.
 When your download finishes, unzip the file and open the `index.html` on your browser.

+- **Clone**: type into your terminal the following <code> $ git clone https://github.com/lpinzari/bugs-arcade-game.git </code>.
+When it finishes cloning, open the `index.html` file on your browser.

 - **Play**: The application is usable on any device that support a key arrows control.
 The key's symbol are: `<-`(LEFT), `->` (RIGHT) and corrsponding UP and DOWN arrows.